 Drama is a core tenant of henshin hero shows: when the chips are down and it looks like all is lost, that’s when our protagonists throw caution to the wind and transform to wield the power to defeat their opponents!

 Heroes could transform at any time, but we know as an audience that it is most satisfying when the heroes use their best weapon at the right time it’s needed.
 They could go to their strongest form right off the bat, but the audience knows this is uncommon, and could backfire as they escalate the drama of the situation too fast.
 The villain defeating the hero at their strongest so quickly into the story arc could have serious repercussions.
+The system is built to reflect this, rewarding the players who use their strongest powers the most sparingly.

 I’ve developed the system to cater to character transformations, but at the same time I’m concerned about power creep (the constant escalation of a power curve that can leave characters behind if they don’t go with the single flow of the system) To this end, I’ve included several mechanics that allow for characters to develop in other ways besides simply stepping to the next level of the power curve.
 Instead, characters can raise their core attributes, and give themselves new verbs and tools that strengthen them regardless of their form.